gumaerc-testorg/14.01-fall-2018/content/resources/lecture-3-constraints.md

 Description
 -----------

 This lecture continues the discussion about consumer choice and what happens when budget constraints are introduced.
-See [Handout 3]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{% resource_link "e4635a41-3517-f55c-518f-491dae1f8f0a" "Handout 3" %}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber